SoftingIndustrial/datafeed-edge-connector/edgeconnector-840d/README.md

 # Licenses

+## Softing License

+The activation of the connector license from Softing is described in [Licenses/SoftingLicenseServer](../Licenses/SoftingLicenseServer/README.md).

+## Open Source Licenses

-For the licenses of the open source components used in the connector images, please read [Licenses/README.md](../Licenses/README.md).
+For the licenses of the open source components used in the connector images, please read [Licenses/OpenSourceLicenses.md](../Licenses/OpenSourceLicenses.md).